p-zany/nixos-cursor-server/README.md

 > Failed to connect to the remote extension host server (Error: Connecting with SSH timed out)

-Try adding this to your Cursor settings json:
+Try adding this to your Windsurf settings json:
 ```json
     "remote.SSH.useLocalServer": false,
 ```

-Tested on Cursor version 1.63.2, connecting to the NixOS remote from a MacOS host.
+Tested on Windsurf version 1.63.2, connecting to the NixOS remote from a MacOS host.

 ## Future work

 ### Patching extensions
-More work is needed to see if it is possible to also automatically patch binaries in Cursor extensions without using the FHS compatible environment.
+More work is needed to see if it is possible to also automatically patch binaries in Windsurf extensions without using the FHS compatible environment.

 ### WSL support
 Some work has been done to get WSL to work out of the box, but it is not working quite yet.